-In 2008, Mercyhurst introduced a program to meet the unique needs of the growing population of neurodiverse college students.
+In 2008, Mercyhurst introduced a program to meet the unique needs of the growing population of neurodivergent college students.
 Today, the Autism Initiative at Mercyhurst (AIM) program is nationally acclaimed and focuses on helping students with their academic, independent living, social, emotional, executive functioning, and vocational skills (AISEE-V domains).
 The AIM program supports students in all areas of the college experience, including campus life and academic curriculum.
 This program also collaborates with the Learning Differences Office, including access to all the accommodations students qualify for under Section 504 of the Rehabilitation Act of 1973.

 The AIM program's mission is to empower students as they gradually learn the skills to advocate for themselves.
-The goal for students within this program is to develop their academic and social niche, demonstrate proficiency in their academic core areas, and sustain overall satisfaction with their Mercyhurst University experience.
+The goal for students within this program is to develop their academic, independent living, social, emotional, and vocational skills, so students are successful in college and gain meaningful employment after graduation.
 Each student has a Student Support Coordinator, whom students meet at least once a week to check their progress in the AISEE-V domains.
 Students in AIM receive specialized housing, vocational support services, Career Path, Healthy Relationships classes, PEERS Program, unique vocational exposure experience trips, access to driving lessons through a partnership with Transportation Solutions, and robust social programming opportunities on and off campus.
 Students in AIM pay an additional fee for these services.
 Space is limited and highly competitive, but we have a rolling application process for this program.
-Admission to Mercyhurst University does not guarantee access to the AIM program; students must complete a separate process for this program.
+Admission to Mercyhurst University does not guarantee access to AIM; students must complete a separate application, interview, and acceptance process.

-Autism Initiative at Mercyhurst (AIM) Egan 306 | 814-824-2609
+Autism Initiative at Mercyhurst (AIM) Egan 304 | 814-824-2357